c-o-pr/ddrescue-helper/README.md

 > [!NOTE]
 > If `<device>` is a partition, only it is affected.
 If `<device>` is a drive, all partitions are affected.
 Only partitions with volume UUIDs can be persistently unmounted using this script, but this is the common case.
 >
+> UNMOUNT ignores the GPT EFI Service Partition as it is not mounted by default.
+>
 > On macOS, containers are observed.
 >
 > An `/etc/fstab` entry can become orphaned if unmounted with `-u` after which the partition is reformatted or overwritten as a copy destination.
 With `-m`, you can supply a volume UUID as `<device>`to remove an entry from /etc/fstab (no attempt to mount is made).
-You also can run `vifs` to do anything you want to `/etc/fstab` by hand.
+Or, you can run `vifs` to do anything you want to `/etc/fstab` by hand.
 >
 > If you need a general purpose mount inhibitor for macOS which works for all devices, including disk images, see [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
 > Note: Disk Arbitrator hasn't been updated since 2017.
 On macOS Ventura it works to properly inhibit auto-mounts, but a UI bug prevents its Quit from working, so you have to kill it by hand.

-### 2. SCAN, COPY
+### 2. COPY / SCAN

-Runs `ddrescue` to scan a device or recover data, generating a MAP of read errors and a rate log which records device regions that experienced read slowdown.
-The MAP and rate log are stored in a folder named <label>
+Runs `ddrescue` to scan a device or recover data, generating a MAP of read-errors and a rate-log which records device regions that experienced read slowdown.
+The MAP and rate-log are stored in a folder named <label>

-`ddrescue_helper.sh -c [-X] <label> <deivce> /dev/null`
+`ddrescue_helper.sh -c [-X] <label> <source> /dev/null`

-- SCAN a drive or partition to create error MAP and rate log.
+- SCAN a drive, partition or file to create MAP and rate-log.

 `ddrescue_helper.sh -c [-M] <label> <deivce> <device>`